Oxygen Systems

 Well, it looks like the O2 system information for -10's will be as broad as the number of O2 system vendors.
-I picked up m portable system at Sun-N-Fun 2006.
+I picked up a portable (Precise Flight) system at Sun-N-Fun 2006, then upgraded it with Demand Conserver components after that, and now during OSH 2015, I purchased a new Mountain High system for the RV-10, and in 2016 another system for my RV-14.
+I'll explain it all below...

 At present, I know people who have most every system available for our planes:

-The SkyOx system looked good too.
+The SkyOx system looked ok, for a constant flow system too.
 At first I thought it might be nice to have a single adjustment knob for all 4 places....then I read on and rationalized it a bit and realized that each person may not want/need the same amount, so there is a drawback, depending on your needs.
+Personally, I use different flow rates OFTEN when flying with the family, because I want to guarantee that pilot and co-pilot have perfectly high levels of Oxygen, but if endurance comes in as a factor, I may have my rear-seat passengers flow at a slower rate to preserve oxygen for the pilot.
+It really depends on the system you choose.
 Having a Pulse Oximeter is a real necessity anyway, and having individual controls would be nice.

-The Aerox seemed pretty good too.
-I almost went with it, and was looking for things to nit-pick to help me decide between Precise Flight and Aerox.
+The Aerox constant flow system seemed OK too.
+I almost went with it, and was looking for things to nit-pick to help me decide between Precise Flight constant flow system and Aerox.
 They use the same cannulas, and offered much the same stuff.
 The aerox uses needle valves on the regulator.
 I thought maybe that depending on what bangs into it, it might not be as durable as an inline meter.
 Also, it means the guy running the system will need to be very close to that valve, whereas if you have a flowmeter inline, you could have the flowmeter close to you but far from the bottle.
+That seems like a big negative.
+In the end, The Aerox was just a few bucks more, if I bought their carry case, and they only included 4 cannulas, meters, and one mask.
+The Aerox does have a good warranty however.

 I did download and read the Aviation Consumer article on the various O2 systems before buying.
 In general, their main complaint about some of the others was the case, mounting, or individual adjustments.
 They chose the Precise Flight, and I trusted that it would be a reasonable choice.
-I don't really think it's a drastic difference between any of them, so everyone will probably be generally happy with what they have.
+If you're going with a cheap constant flow system, I don't really think it's a drastic difference between any of them, so everyone will probably be generally happy with what they have.
+But I think it's well worth it to get a demand conserving system, either the Precise Flight or Mountain High.
+Note that now the Precise Flight X3 Demand Conserver is sold as an STC'd system for the Cirrus and certified for use up to 25,0000 feet.

 Here's a photo of the Demand Conserver